 HR managers have their hands full, and the ever changing Employment Act Singapore adds yet another layer of responsibility to their already existing workload.
 Tracking and calculating hours, managing employee records, and administering payroll requires a clear, secure, and accurate system to ensure compliant and timely payouts for your employees.

 Omni’s all-in-one HR solution helps make these tasks streamlined and free of manual error to reduce the administrative burden on HR.
-With secure and centralized employee records, HR teams can easily store, update, and communicate employee information across departments and with employees.
+With secure and centralized employee database, HR teams can easily store, update, and communicate employee information across departments and with employees.
 Our payroll solutions make it easier than ever to calculate accurate employee payments and tax calculations through automation that saves time and reduces errors.
 And with automated payroll information synchronization, end of month processing becomes a streamlined and seamless effort.

-Start your 14-day free trial today and learn how Omni can help you remain compliant with regulations like the Employment Act Singapore and reduce your administrative workload for all of your People management needs.
+Start your free trial today and learn how Omni can help you remain compliant with regulations like the Employment Act Singapore and reduce your administrative workload for all of your People management needs.